jlgrimes/bed-bot/README.md

 Bot for Holli's Bed Wars server.
 Built with NodeJS + love <3

-## Cron Job

-The currently implemented cron job runs `!update-all` once every **hour**.
-This ensures that everyone's stats are up to date with Hive all the time.

 ## User Commands

 * `[ign]` refers to your in-game-name for Minecraft